-Mentsuyu vs Tsuyu vs Dashi : What is the difference?
+Mentsuyu vs Tsuyu vs Dashi : What is the Difference?

-The difference between Dashi, Tsuyu and Mentsuyu
+The Difference between Dashi, Tsuyu and Mentsuyu

-In addition to Mentsuyu, Kikkoman’s “Hon Tsuyu (本つゆ)” (Amazon.com) is also popular in some countries, so a while ago I posted an article on the difference between these 2 Japanese soup bases.
-Furthermore, many of us Japanese, including me, can’t clearly tell the difference between “Dashi (出汁, だし)”, “Tsuyu (つゆ)” and “Mentsuyu (めんつゆ)”.
-Therefore, today I searched online what the difference between them is, which I want to share this time.
+Actually, in addition to Mentsuyu, Kikkoman’s “Hon Tsuyu (本つゆ)” (Amazon.com) is also popular in some countries, so a while ago I did some research on the difference between the 2 Japanese soup bases and posted this article.

-Dashi (出汁 or だし)
+Dashi (出汁, だし)

-“Mentsuyu (めんつゆ)” is made combining “Kaeshi (かえし)” and “Dashi (出汁)”, and Kaeshi is made by simmering a mixture of Koikuchi Shoyu, sugar, mirin and so on.
-Mentsuyu’s Dashi (出汁) is taken from ingredients such as Kombu seaweed, dried bonito flakes, Shiitake mushrooms, and dried small sardines.
+Kaeshi is made by simmering Koikuchi Shoyu, sugar, mirin and so on, while Mentsuyu’s “Dashi (出汁)” is taken from ingredients such as Kombu seaweed, dried bonito flakes, Shiitake mushrooms, and dried small sardines.